SharkSnack/shiren-5/content/items/pots.md

 The pot vanishes when opened, so keep that in mind when shopping.<br/>
 If thrown against a wall, the monsters will have Confused status.

-Use it to generate Grass Boys to obtain some extra grass items,<br/>
+Use it to generate Grass Kids to obtain some extra grass items,<br/>
 increase your defeated enemy count to activate Super status / gain bonuses,<br/>
 or activate the Cross formation in a hallway intersection to replenish abilities, etc.<br/>
 If opened in storage buildings, Bashaggas, Doom Gyazas, and Despoilers appear.